dtekcth/data101/src/studies/courses.md

 # Courses

-All university programs have a program plan that describes a set of courses which are possible to include within a university degree.
+All university programs have a programme overview that describes a set of courses which are possible to include within a university degree.
 These courses come in three flavours.

 ### Compulsory